About Jamie A

 March 10th, 2008 by jamie a

-From March 12-16th, check out the at the Cow Palace!
+From March 12-16th, check out the San Francisco Garden Show at the Cow Palace!

 With thousands of blossoms and gardens to go ga-ga over, both amateur gardeners and seasoned pros alike will have a fantastic time at this year’s show.
 Spanning three acres, the highlights of the show include a garden container display, Sproutopia (for the kids!), the newest plants, presentations from the Bonsai Club, wine bars, and a health pavilion.